Lightning-AI/litgpt/tutorials/pretrain_redpajama.md

 The full dataset consists of 2084 `jsonl` files (the sample dataset contains 11).
 In order to start pretraining lit-gpt on it, you need to read, tokenize, and write the data in binary chunks.
 This will leverage the `PackedDataset` streaming dataset that comes with lit-gpt.
-You will need to have the tokenizer config available:
+You will need to have the tokenizer config available (downloaded and converted to lit-gpt format):

 ```bash
 pip install huggingface_hub sentencepiece